jiayuewu16/Taskify/README.md

 * Chore creation
     * User can create a chore item with a title, description, and points (assigned to themselves by default)
     * User can set that chore to give a push notification at a specific time.
-    * User can set recurring chores.
+    * User can upload images of chores.
-    * Parents can assign chores to specific children.
 * Rewards creation
     * User can set rewards at specific point threshholds that, when reached, displays a simple message (such as a Toast) that informs them that they have earned that reward.
-    * Parents can assign points thresholds to specific children.
+    * User can upload images of rewards.
 * Profile
+    * Parent can be associated with a specific child account.
     * User can log out of account.

 ### 3. Navigation